flatironinstitute/sciware/Theme_Demo/demo.md

 ## Slide Center Alignment <!-- .slide: class="center" -->

-To vertically align a slides to the top of the page, add `.slide: class="center" ` to a comment next to the the slide header element in the markdown of this page.
+To vertically align a single slide to the center of the page, add `.slide: class="center" ` to a comment next to the the slide header element in the markdown of this page.
-You can also use this method to apply a class to an element by adding `.element class="whatever-class-you-want"` in a comment directly to the right of the element in question.
+You can also use this method to apply a class to any element by adding `.element class="whatever-class-you-want"` in a comment directly to the right of the element in question.

 <pre>
 	<code>